Karl Bartos kicked off his 2014 ‘Off The Record’ tour with an impressive audio / visual presentation in Cologne’s Live Music Hall.

 By coincidence, this opening night coincided with KRAFTWERK being given a Lifetime Achievement Award at The Grammys.
 As the first German act to be bestowed such an honour, German TV station WDR were very much in evidence at the venue to celebrate this monumental occasion on home soil.

 Opening with an anglicised take on ‘Numbers’, Bartos’ live presentation was a well executed affair based around three personnel on stage including himself, regular studio partner Mathias Black and visuals director Robert Baumanns.
+As well as their own roles, each took turns at vocodered vocals and voice triggered effects to provide some powerful triple robot action that reverberated around the venue.

 Robots in harmony?
 You’d better believe it!
 ‘Numbers’ segued naturally into ‘Computer World’ to enormous cheers.
 ‘The Camera’ followed and herein lies Bartos’ trump card compared with his former colleagues at Kling Klang.